spirosikmd/angular-paylogic/README.md

 ## How to use

-The service exposes a single component ``paylogic`` which cna be used in the following way to interact with resources.
+The service exposes a single component ``paylogic`` which can be used in the following way to interact with resources.

 ```javascript
 // Inject the pta module.